Gkcloud5/Cloud-engineer-learn-2025/04-Git/02-Learn/Day 5 — Pull Requests.md

 * A file that specifies which teams or individual are responsible for reviewing code changes in specific parts of repo

 #### 5.6.3 Branch Protection:
-* A set of rules configured by the repo administration to control what can be merged into
+* A set of rules configured by the repo administration to control what can be merged into critical branch like main.